 Any form of discrimination in the workplace is against the law and is protected by both State and Federal governments.
-If you believe you have been the victim of discrimination as an educator, call Lowe Stein today to discuss your situation.
+If you believe you have been the victim of discrimination as an educator, call Lowe Stein, LLC today to discuss your situation.
 You may have grounds to file a teacher discrimination case.

 Teacher Disciplinary Proceedings in LA

 Discipline of teachers in Louisiana must follow a specific procedure, according to Louisiana Revised Statutes 17:443.
 This procedure includes:

 - Providing written reason for disciplinary action to the teacher in question